snowdrop/k8s-infra/hetzner/README-cloud.md

 ### Locally

-You can also if you prefer execute from this project the ansible playbook.
-The command to be executed is :
+You can also if you prefer execute from this project the Ansible playbook.
+The commands to be executed are described here after

+- Create a Hetzner cloud vm and wait till we can ssh
 ```bash
 cd hetzner
 ./scripts/create-user-data.sh